All Episodes

 This is called the baseline.

-Uh and let's say, you know, it varies every year, but let's say just for round numbers, it's 10%.
+And let's say, you know, it varies every year, but let's say just for round numbers, it's 10%.

-The Democrats squawk, this is a cut!
+The Democrats squawk, this is a cut.

-It's a draconian cut, you can't no, no.
+It's a draconian cut.

-Well, no, it's in the baseline, ten percent.
+Well, no, it's in the baseline, 10%.

 So this is how they run around and say they're draconian cuts, yet the budget swells to a larger number year after year after year.